Associate Professor of English

 About Jeffry Davis

 Professionally, I spend much of my time and energy writing and teaching about education; in particular, I focus on the literacy skills that are central to the liberal arts: reading, writing, speaking and listening.
 As the Director of the Writing Center at Wheaton, I enjoy empowering students to write clearly and persuasively, helping them to read their own work with a critical eye for revision.
+[In addition, directing the Interdisciplinary Studies program allows me to engage with students whose particular interests involve them in a multiplicity of academic fields to attain their interdisciplinary goals.]
 Preparing college students to teach English also proves to be a central preoccupation for me at Wheaton; therefore, I supervise student teachers in the public schools.

 Personally, I enjoy hard manual labor, whether it involves splitting wood for the fireplace or planting flowers in my garden.
 As Wendell Berry writes in The Unsettling of America, "While we live our bodies are moving particles of earth, joined inextricably both to the soil and to the bodies of other living creatures."
 Not unrelated, I often listen to country music, especially while driving my pickup truck.
 The lyrics of Vince Gill, Patty Loveless, and Alan Jackson are a few of my favorites.
 Finally, my wife Ruth and I love to eat Indian and Vietnamese food.